Addictions Management Information System

 The NWA™ tool measures the effects of cultural interventions on a client’s wellness; proving something First Nations people have known a long time – culture is the key to restoring and maintaining wellness.
 The Indigenous approach to wellness is wholistic in nature; it takes the whole person into account involving their mind, body, spirit, family, and community.

 The DUSI-R is an addictions and mental health assessment tool that reflects if residential treatment is the best fit for a client.
-The worker can then refer a client to as many as five treatment centers that may potentially fit the client’s needs.
+The DUSI is:

-The DUSI is culturally relevant and includes a trauma scale to help workers better assess their First Nations clients.
+- includes a trauma scale to help workers better evaluate and assess their First Nations clients.

-- plans, coordinates, and implements the addictions management database
+- plans, coordinates, and supports the addictions management database

 - is the dedicated contact for the NNADAP and NYSAP treatment centres and stakeholders